Late cancer diagnosis: Listen to your body

 She said: "I always feel like, if in your gut you know something is wrong with your body, something is wrong."

-Soft tissue sarcomas make up 1% of all cancers, with synovial being one of the rarest subtypes - about 80 people a year are diagnosed with it in England.
+Soft tissue sarcomas make up 1% of all cancers.
+Synovial is one of the rarest subtypes of soft tissue sarcoma.

+About 80 people a year are diagnosed with synovial sarcoma in England.

 Source: Sarcoma UK